HenrikBengtsson/parallelly/OVERVIEW.md

 The `availableCores()` function is designed as a better, safer alternative to `detectCores()` of the **parallel** package.
 It is designed to be a worry-free solution for developers and end-users to query the number of available cores - a solution that plays nice on multi-tenant systems, high-performance compute (HPC) cluster, CRAN check servers, and elsewhere.

 Just like other software tools that "hijacks" all cores by default, R scripts, and packages that defaults to `detectCores()` number of parallel workers cause lots of suffering for fellow end-users and system administrators.
 For instance, a shared server with 48 cores will come to a halt already after a few users run parallel processing using `detectCores()` number of parallel workers.
-This problem gets worse on machines with a large number of cores because they can host even more concurrent users.
+This problem gets worse on machines with many cores because they can host even more concurrent users.
 If these R users would have used `availableCores()` instead, then the system administrator can limit the number of cores each user get to, say, 2, by setting the environment variable `R_PARALLELLY_AVAILABLECORES_FALLBACK=2`.
 In contrast, it is _not_ possible to override what `parallel::detectCores()` returns, cf. [PR#17641 - WISH: Make parallel::detectCores() agile to new env var R_DEFAULT_CORES ](https://bugs.r-project.org/bugzilla/show_bug.cgi?id=17641).

 At the same time, if this is on an HPC cluster with a job scheduler, a script that uses `availableCores()` will run the number of parallel workers that the job scheduler has assigned to the job.
-For example, if a Slurm job is submitted as `sbatch --cpus-per-task=16 ...`, then `availableCores()` will return 16 because it respects the `SLURM_*` environment variables set by the scheduler.
+For example, if we submit a Slurm job as `sbatch --cpus-per-task=16 ...`, then `availableCores()` will return 16 because it respects the `SLURM_*` environment variables set by the scheduler.
 See `help("availableCores", package = "parallelly")` for currently supported job schedulers.

-In addition to job schedulers, `availableCores()` respects R options and environment variables commonly used to specify the number of parallel workers, e.g. R option `mc.cores`.
+Besides job schedulers, `availableCores()` respects R options and environment variables commonly used to specify the number of parallel workers, e.g. R option `mc.cores`.
 It will detect when running `R CMD check` and return 2, which is the maximum number of parallel workers allowed by the [CRAN Policies](https://cran.r-project.org/web/packages/policies.html).
 If nothing is set that limits the number of cores, then `availableCores()` falls back to `parallel::detectCores()` and if that returns `NA_integer_` then `1` is returned.

 The below table summarize the benefits: